Your Safety Around Power Lines

 - Do not light external fires (“burn offs”) under or within 500 metres of lines without first discussing it with Nova Energy.

-- Do not fly kites or model aeroplanes near lines
+- Do not fly drones, kites, or model aeroplanes near lines

 - Use extreme care when handling long metal objects such as pipes or ladders near lines